Get free weekly resources from us!

 It began with some leadership classes.
 Those were great as we talked about integrity, character and how to lead.
 However, I noticed no one was actually LEADING, while they believed they were.
 This is when it hit me.
 This wasn’t about the teens doing more.
 They were HELPING.
 However, they weren’t OWNING anything.
 The expectation was that I show up, do all the work, and they leave.

-We started to move from a merely teaching model to and ownership model of ministry.
+We started to move from a merely teaching model to an ownership model of ministry.
 I sat with my teens and had another conversation about “owning” their ministry.
 If we could start somewhere, I asked, where would it be?

 Our students wanted to affect the younger generation, so (with the permission of our Children’s Pastor) they took over some aspects of our children’s programming.
 It meant many things.
 We analyzed what went well and what didn’t from their point of view.
-For those who grew up in the programming, what stood out when they were younger?
-IThey set up and tore down.
+For those who grew up in the programming, what stood out to them compared to when they were younger?
+They helped set up and tore down.
 They cleaned the church.
 They ran “children’s church” before the kids went into small groups.
-Here is what I am learning about teaching ownership of a ministry or project to our students:

 1. Take away the pressure of perfection.